harvard-edge/MAVBench/README.md

 https://www.youtube.com/channel/UC_bNkXcP5BHSRcNJ4R4GTvg

 ## Demos
 [![Watch the video](https://www.youtube.com/watch?v=B_hOO7o0-Bk)

 ## Building MAVBench and Using it
-closed-loop operation is an integral component of autonomous MAVs.
+Closed-loop operation is an integral component of autonomous MAVs.
 In such systems, the data flows in a (closed) loop, starting from the environment, going through the MAV and back to the environment
 .
 The process involves sensing the environment (Sensors), interpreting it and making decisions (Compute), and finally navigating within or modifying the environment (Actuators) in a loop.
 In our simulator, sensors, actuators, environment and the flight controler are simulated with the help of Unreal and Airsim.
-These components need to run on a powerfull machine.
-Our tested setup uses an Intel Core i7 CPU and a high-end NVIDIA GTX 1080 Ti GPU.

-MAVBench simulator is a closeloop simulator modeling
+Compute subsystem can run on an embedded system.

+NOTE1: Please read till the end before setting up your system.
-NOTE: Always setup the companion computer before the host.
+NOTE2: Please setup the companion computer before the host.

-## Companion Computer
+## Companion Computer  (C
 ### System Requirements
 **Hardware**:
 + Jetson TX2